Heraclitus: The Soul

 Heraclitus believed the soul (psyche) was complex, stating: "The limits of the soul you could not discover, though traversing every path."
 Heraclitus regarded the soul as a mixture of fire and water, and believed that fire was the noble part of the soul and water the ignoble part.
 He considered mastery of one's worldly desires to be a noble pursuit that purified the soul's fire, while drunkenness damages the soul by causing it to be moist.
 Heraclitus seems to advise against anger: "It is hard to fight with anger, for what it wants it buys at the price of the soul."

 Heraclitus associates being awake with comprehension; as Sextus Empiricus explains "It is by drawing in this divine reason in respiration that we become endowed with mind and in sleep we become forgetful, but in waking we regain our senses.
 For in sleep the passages of perception are shut, and hence the mind ... the only thing preserved is the connection through breathing."
 Heraclitus stated: "If all things should become smoke, then perception would be by the nostrils".

 Heraclitus compares the soul to a spider and the body to the web.

-Heraclitus compares the soul to a spider and the body to the web.
 Heraclitus believed the soul is what unifies the body and also what grants linguistic understanding, departing from Homer's conception of it as merely the breath of life.
 Heraclitus ridicules Homer's conception of souls in the afterlife as shades by saying "Souls smell in Hades".
 (Note: As Martha Nussbaum explains, Heraclitus may be asking "How can breath itself sniff?")
-His own views on the afterlife remain unclear, but Heraclitus did state: "There await men after they are dead things which they do not expect or imagine."
+His own views on the afterlife remain unclear, but Heraclitus did state: "There await men, after they are dead, things which they do not expect or imagine."

 The Aristotelian tradition is responsible for a great part of the transmission of Heraclitus's physical conception of the soul.
 Aristotle wrote in De Anima: "Heraclitus too says that the first principle—the 'warm exhalation' of which, according to him, everything else is composed—is soul; further, that this exhalation is most incorporeal and in ceaseless flux".

 Foreign influence

-Heraclitus's originality and placement near the beginning of Greek philosophy has resulted in several writers looking for possible influence from the surrounding nations.
+Heraclitus's originality and placement near the beginning of Greek philosophy has resulted in several writers looking for and speculating about possible influence from the surrounding nations.